IBERDROLA AND BIODIVERSITY

 The program aims to preserve Spanish birdlife by expanding knowledge of migratory and bird breeding habits through the latest geolocation and remote-monitoring technologies.
 Different species have been equipped with GPS devices to gather the details about its migratory trips, the duration, what route they follow, at what speed and altitude they fly, where they rest and feed or if the routes are the same year after year, which make it possible for us to record all of their movements and show them in www.migraciondeaves.org.
 In addition, they help us anticipate any possible threats that could endanger them, while providing fundamental information to prepare relevant scientific studies.

-SEO/BirdLife has presented the publication titled Migración y Ecología Espacial de las Poblaciones Españolas de Pardela Cenicienta (Migration and spatial ecology of the Spanish populations of the Cory's Shearwater), the third monograph in the Migra program edited by SEO/BirdLife in partnership with Iberdrola.
+SEO/BirdLife has also presented the publication titled Migración y Ecología Espacial de las Poblaciones Españolas de Pardela Cenicienta (Migration and spatial ecology of the Spanish populations of the Cory's Shearwater), the third monograph in the Migra program edited by SEO/BirdLife in partnership with Iberdrola.
 The work was possible thanks to the banding of 460 examples across 13 breeding colonies throughout different Spanish regions, namely the Balearic Islands, Castellón, Murcia, Almería, Chafarinas Islands, the Atlantic Islands of Galicia and several of the Canary Islands.
 Given the magnitude of the registered positioning database, with its 1,017,029 tracked locations, considering not only the number of individuals but also the number and distribution of included colonies, in addition to the number of years of the study, this work is by far the most ambitious to date in addressing the movement ecology of Spanish species using next-generation remote tracking devices.

 A migrating Cory's Shearwater. © Pep Arcos.